The Seven Deadly Sins (manga): Light novels

 Four light novels based on The Seven Deadly Sins have been published; by Shuka Matsuda on December 17, 2014; The Seven Deadly Sins: Seven Days by Mamoru Iwasa on December 26, 2014; by Shuka Matsuda on October 16, 2015; and by Shuka Matsuda on October 17, 2016.
 Vertical released Seven Scars They Left Behind in North America in May 2017, with Seven-Colored Recollections following in March 2018.

 Video games

 A video game titled was developed by Bandai Namco Entertainment and released for the Nintendo 3DS on February 11, 2015.
 A game titled was developed by Bandai Namco for the PlayStation 4.
 It was released in North America and Europe on February 9, 2018.
 A mobile game titled was developed by Netmarble and released in Japan and Korea on June 4, 2019.
 On March 3, 2020, the game was released globally for Android and iOS.
 The series also became a part of the game The King of Fighters All Star as of March 30 in collaboration with Netmarble's franchise.
-In January 2022, Netmarble announced an open-world game titled The Seven Deadly Sins: Origin.
-It will be released for Microsoft Windows via Steam, iOS, Android, and consoles.
+In January 2022, Netmarble announced a free-to-play open-world game titled The Seven Deadly Sins: Origin.
+Originally scheduled for release on PlayStation 5, Steam, iOS and Android on January 28, 2026, it was postponed until March 16, 2026, so that changes could be made to the combat system and exploration based on feedback from the closed beta test held in November 2025.